 As well as measuring, and learning from, lagging indicators such as lost time incidents (LTIs) and injuries needing treatment, we place a heavy emphasis on leading indicators.

 We encourage everyone to be our eyes and ears wherever they’re working for us, and to report any near-miss incidents, without blame or criticism, so that we can learn from them and prevent them in the future.

 We include both our employees and contractors in safety reporting, to give a true reflection of safety in our business.

 Helios Towers is essentially a power/real estate company and, like any industrial power provider, our business causes emissions that contribute to climate change.
 Principally, these come from diesel consumption to power our generators.
 We have made it a priority to find technical solutions and innovations that will minimise our impact in this area.
 In 2017 we continued to roll out a programme to see where technologies can improve on diesel-only power.

-In 2017, we have installed solar powered technology in 249 sites; made 375 connections to power grids where available; and created more than 331 hybrid (off-grid) solutions.
-In 2017, these major environmental investments saved more than 8,250 tonnes of CO2 emissions as well as delivering more than US$3.3 million in fuel cost savings.
+Since 2016, we have installed solar powered technology in 430 sites; made over 400 connections to power grids where available; and created more than 640 hybrid (off-grid) solutions.
+In 2018 alone, our investments saved more than 5,000 tonnes of CO2 emissions as well as delivering fuel cost savings.